Compatibility of foodstuffs

 In the list of ingredients, behind the term "flavorings" (also: flavoring agent, flavor, aroma) can hide all kinds of things.
 Legal definition (Switzerland): "Natural flavouring substances as defined chemical substances with flavouring properties which are obtained by suitable physical processes (including distillation and extraction with solvents) or enzymatic or microbiological processes from substances of plant or animal origin which are used as such or processed by conventional food preparation processes (including drying, roasting and fermentation) for human consumption".
 Flavours, whether natural, artificial or nature-identical, are therefore sometimes tolerable, sometimes not.
 Flavourings occur in most products only in comparatively small, but sometimes incompatible quantities.

 Products containing yeast may be incompatible in some cases, but are generally well tolerated (see section on yeast pastries).
 Yeastextract on the other hand is clearly incompatible.
 Yeast extract is not yeast, but a flavour enhancer (glutamate) produced from yeast using chemical-physical methods.
-Yeast extract is nowadays contained in almost all bouillons, instant soups, instant meals, party snacks, sauces, spice mixtures and many others (see declaration of ingredients) in order to give the food a stronger taste.
+Yeast extract is nowadays contained in almost all bouillons, instant soups, instant meals, party snacks, sauces, spice mixtures and many other products (see declaration of ingredients) in order to give the food a stronger taste.
 Yeast extract is a liberator because it contains glutamate.
 See also the following section on flavor enhancers:

 Flavor enhancer (glutamate)